 - Oatmeal with fruit, walnuts and protein powder mixed in

 4. I recommend having a game plan for the way you'll structure your diet menus, and then fill in food choices from foods you like and ones that offer a variety of nutrients.

-page that you should be able to reach your goals having, for instance, about 30 grams (or four ounces) of lean protein, 50 grams of carbs (1-4 cups depending on whether you're choosing bread/pasta or green vegetables), and 10 grams or (2/3 tablespoon) of fats per meal, eating four meals per day.
+For example, you might decide after reviewing the general diet menu guidelines page that you should be able to reach your goals having, for instance, about 25 grams (or three ounces) of lean protein, 40 grams of carbs (1-4 cups depending on whether you're choosing bread/pasta or fruit/vegetables), and 10-20 grams or (1-2 tablespoon) of fats per meal, eating four meals per day.